255kb/stack-on-a-budget/CONTRIBUTING.md

 # Services selection

 The free tiers should be usable for small projects in production without cost.
-Services limited in time or too limited in functionnalities shouldn't be listed.
+Services limited in time or too limited in functionalities shouldn't be listed.

 Some examples:
 - it's ok to list a free tier for an emailing service, even if it offers only 100 emails per month.